hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 if ten soldiers or even two return victorious!
 Blessed be the millions dead!
 Their blood has bought the victory.
-This renunciation is the one ideal throughout the different Vedic sects except one, and that is the Vallabhâchârya sect in Bombay Presidency, and most of you are aware what comes where renunciation does not exist.
+This renunciation is the one ideal throughout the different Vedic sects except one, and that is the Vallabhāchārya sect in Bombay Presidency, and most of you are aware what comes where renunciation does not exist.
 We want orthodoxy — even the hideously orthodox, even those who smother themselves with ashes, even those who stand with their hands uplifted.
 Ay, we want them, unnatural